ljpatrick/marxpaint/docs/en/README.txt

                               edited later.

-                              The Label tool can be disabled (e.g., by selecting "Disable 'Label' Tool" in Tux Paint Config. or running Tux Paint with the "nolabel" option).
+                              The Label tool can be disabled (e.g., by selecting "Disable 'Label' Tool" in Marx Paint Config. or running Marx Paint with the "nolabel" option).

                       International Character Input

-                              Tux Paint allows inputting characters in
+                              Marx Paint allows inputting characters in
                               different languages.
 Most Latin characters
                               (A-Z, ñ, è, etc.) can by entered directly.
-Some languages require that Tux Paint be switched into an alternate input mode before entering, and some characters must be composed using numerous keypresses.
+Some languages require that Marx Paint be switched into an alternate input mode before entering, and some characters must be composed using numerous keypresses.

-                              When Tux Paint's locale is set to one of the languages that provide alternate input modes, a key is used to cycle through normal (Latin character) and locale-specific mode or modes.
+                              When Marx Paint's locale is set to one of the languages that provide alternate input modes, a key is used to cycle through normal (Latin character) and locale-specific mode or modes.